BraveParrot-8/Temperature_Humidity_Sensor_IOT/README.md

 ## Final thoughts and design

-The project is very simple, but sense i have never used IOT and sensors i decieded to stick with a temperature and humidty project.
+The project I'm working on is relatively simple, as I wanted to familiarize myself with IoT and sensors.
+I chose to focus on a temperature and humidity project, as it serves as a great starting point for understanding sensor integration and data monitoring.
-I do feel more incluined to do something more advanced in the future now that i know the basic.
+I plan to explore more advanced projects in the future, now that I have a basic understanding.

 <img src = 'https://github.com/BraveParrot-8/Temperature_Humidity_Sensor_IOT/blob/main/img/Final_Project.jpg?raw=true' width =900 height = 600>